Nevada’s lessons for Kansas about Panasonic’s EV battery plant - NewsBreak

 De Soto and nearby communities have already started improvements on local infrastructure to facilitate the imminent construction and large volume of traffic that will soon be moving through De Soto and its neighboring communities.

-The communities of Reno and Sparks, Nevada might be able to offer the best insight into what’s coming to the Kansas City metro.
+The communities of Reno and Sparks, Nevada might be able to offer the best insight into what’s coming to the Kansas City metro.1 person hits $2B Powerball jackpot, lottery officials announce

 Reno’s new game: manufacturing